wp-plugins/star-review-manager/readme.txt

 5. Create a review form and related reviews just with two simple shortcodes

 == Changelog ==
+= 1.2.1 =
+* Changed identifier for pagination to srm-page because of issues with WP blogposts

 = 1.2 =
 * Added measures to prevent Sql injection.
 * Added measures to avoid XSS